Comparative Study of UNet-based Architectures for Liver Tumor Segmentation in Multi-Phase Contrast-Enhanced Computed Tomography: Results and Discussion

 The present study investigated liver tumor segmentation on multi-phase contrast-enhanced CT images using different UNet-based architectures and attention mechanisms.
 The comparative evaluation highlights several important insights regarding the strengths and limitations of various model configurations, as well as their potential clinical relevance.

-The experimental results demonstrated clear improvements when moving from the baseline UNet to more advanced architectures.
-Traditional UNet achieved modest segmentation performance, reflecting its limited capacity to capture complex liver tumor boundaries in multi-phase CT data.
-Incorporating more powerful backbones, such as EfficientNet, Swin Transformer, and Mamba layers, consistently enhanced accuracy by enabling richer multi-scale feature extraction.
-However, the performance gains were most substantial when the UNet3+ framework was combined with ResNet and the Convolutional Block Attention Module (CBAM).
-This configuration achieved the highest Dice score and IoU, while also reducing boundary error as reflected in HD95.
-Importantly, the improvement was not solely due to model size, as some larger models (e.g., Swin-based UNet3+) underperformed compared to the proposed ResNet50 + CBAM design.
-This suggests that attention-guided feature refinement played a more crucial role than simply increasing model complexity.
+Experimental results demonstrated clear improvements when moving from the baseline UNet to advanced backbones.
+While incorporating Swin Transformer and Mamba layers enhanced feature extraction compared to the traditional UNet, ResNet-based models consistently outperformed these modern alternatives.
+We attribute this finding to the role of inductive biases.
+While Transformers and State-Space Models (Mamba) excel at modeling global dependencies, they lack the inherent translation invariance and local connectivity built into CNNs.
+In medical imaging regimes with limited data, these inductive biases make ResNet significantly more sample-efficient than data-hungry alternatives which typically require massive pre-training corpora to converge.

+Building on this robust CNN backbone, the integration of the Convolutional Block Attention Module (CBAM) provided the most substantial performance gains.
+The ResNetUNet3+ with CBAM achieved the highest Dice score and IoU while minimizing boundary errors (lowest HD95).
+This suggests that once the backbone is stabilized by CNN priors, explicitly attention-guided feature refinement becomes the key differentiator for delineating small, low-contrast lesions.

-To enhance interpretability, Grad-CAM visualizations were generated from the testing set (see Fig. \ref{fig:fig8}).
-These heatmaps revealed that the proposed model consistently attended tumor regions and their surrounding contexts, confirming that the network’s predictions were guided by clinically meaningful features.
-In contrast, weaker models often focus attention on irrelevant background structures, explaining their higher false positive rates.
-The integration of Grad-CAM thus not only validates the reliability of the proposed model’s predictions but also strengthens its potential for deployment in clinical decision support.
-Figure \ref{fig:fig8} demonstrates that UNet-based models tend to identify two tumor regions as a single entity, whereas UNet3+-based models can accurately segment two distinct tumors.
-Notably, the ResNetUNet3+ model incorporating CBAM achieves boundaries most closely aligned with the ground truth.
+To validate these quantitative metrics, Grad-CAM visualizations (Fig. 10) were analyzed to interpret the decision-making process.
+These heatmaps confirmed that while weaker models often attended to irrelevant background structures leading to false positives, the proposed model consistently focused on tumor regions and their immediate context.
+Furthermore, Fig. \ref{fig:fig10} demonstrates that while standard UNet models tend to merge adjacent tumors into a single entity, the proposed ResNetUNet3+ with CBAM distinctively separates them, achieving boundaries that align most closely with the ground truth.

-Although quantitative metrics indicate that ResNetUNet3+ with CBAM is the leading model, qualitative evaluation of its failure cases highlights notable shortcomings, especially regarding the segmentation of small tumors as illustrated in Fig. \ref{fig:fig9}.
-This issue is particularly significant given the dataset's pronounced bias towards small lesions (refer to Fig. \ref{fig:fig2}).
+Although quantitative metrics indicate that ResNetUNet3+ with CBAM is the leading model, qualitative evaluation of its failure cases highlights notable shortcomings, especially regarding the segmentation of small tumors as illustrated in Fig. \ref{fig:fig11}.